-In accordance with the Board Charter, the Nomination, Remuneration and ESG Committee is required to regularly carry out a formal review of the performance of the Board, its committees, and each individual Director, using where necessary an external consultant, against appropriate measures.
+In accordance with the Board Charter, the Nomination, Remuneration and ESG Committee is required to regularly carry out a formal review of the performance of the Board, its Committees, and each individual Director, using where necessary an external consultant, against appropriate measures.
 The review will assess, amongst other things:

-- > The effectiveness of the Board and each committee in meeting the requirements of its charter; - > Whether the Board and each committee has members with the appropriate mix of skills and experience to properly perform their functions; - > The contribution made by each Director at meetings and in carrying out their responsibilities as Directors generally, including preparing for meetings; and - > Whether adequate time is being allocated to Bapcor's matters, taking into account each Director's other commitments.
+- > the effectiveness of the Board and each Committee in meeting the requirements of its charter; - > whether the Board and each Committee has members with the appropriate mix of skills and experience to properly perform their functions; - > the contribution made by each Director at meetings and in carrying out their responsibilities as Directors generally, including preparing for meetings; and - > whether adequate time is being allocated to Bapcor's matters, taking into account each Director's other commitments.

 During the year, the Board undertook a review of the Board Charter to determine its adequacy for current circumstances, including an assessment of whether the Board has performed the functions set out in the Board Charter.
-It is noted that a formal evaluation process to review the performance of the Board and its Committees will occur in FY2023, which may include the assistance of an independent external consultant.
-The purpose of the Board and Committee evaluation process is to improve Board, Committee and company performance and to allow the Board and Committee to identify areas where performance can be enhanced.
+It is noted that a formal self-evaluation was undertaken in FY23 to review the performance of the Board and its Committees with a further review to occur in FY24, which will include the assistance of an independent external consultant.
+The purpose of the Board and Committee evaluation process is to identify areas where performance of the Board, Committee and the Company can be enhanced.